The First Men's WristwatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

-The picture to the right here shows the official Swiss register entry for Modèle Déposé No. 9846.
+The picture to the right here shows the official Swiss record for Modèle Déposé No. 9846.
 It is dated 29 July 1903.
-As you can see, the description is very short compared to that of a patent, because it is the representation of the design that is being recorded.
-The description simply says “Montre à bracelet-courroie" or "Wristwatch with bracelet-belt" and shows a picture of the design.
-That's it; that is the full entry.
+The description is very short compared to that of a patent, because it is the representation of the design that is being recorded.
+The description simply says “Montre à bracelet-courroie” or “Wristwatch with bracelet-belt” and shows a picture of the design.

 The exact translation of Montre à bracelet-courroie is important.
-A "montre" is a watch, à means with, and bracelet is something that goes around a wrist.
+A montre is a watch, à means with, and bracelet is something that goes around a wrist.
 The important word is courroie, a belt.
-The addition of courroie or belt is clearly intended to distinguish this design from a "montre bracelet", a watch on a metal bracelet which ladies had been wearing for hundreds of years.
-So the specific design features being registered were the use of a leather wrist strap like a belt, and by implication the "anses", handles or wire lugs, that attach the watch case to the leather strap.
-This is the earliest documented evidence I have seen of wristwatches with fixed wire lugs.
+The addition of courroie or belt is clearly intended to distinguish this design from a “montre bracelet”, a watch on a metal bracelet which ladies had been wearing for hundreds of years.

 British Registered Design 405488, February 1903